 - Very effective in correcting astigmatism

-- Great alternative surgery for those with mild astigmatism, congenital astigmatism, astigmatism with a cataract, posttraumatic astigmatism, and astigmatism after corneal transplantation
+- Great alternative surgery for those with mild astigmatism, congenital astigmatism, astigmatism with a cataract, post-traumatic regular astigmatism, and astigmatism after corneal transplantation

-- AK can be combined with other refractive techniques
+- Can be combined with other refractive techniques

-- Little to no discomfort is felt during procedure
+- Little to no discomfort felt during the procedure

 Disadvantages of Astigmatic Keratotomy

 Disadvantages of this surgery include:

 - Prolonged healing time — typically about three months

 - Discomfort for two to three days following procedure

 - Not everyone is a good candidate for this procedure.